ametel01/Ogame-Cairo/README.md

 ## Roadmap

 1. Account can create a planet and upgrade resources.
-Only mines are available. ✅
+Only mines are available. :heavy_check_mark:
 2. Integration of ERC721: planets will be NFTs.
 3. Integration of ERC20: resources will be tokenized.
 4. Add energy production requirements for mines.